Data-driven Reachability Verification with Probabilistic Guarantees under Koopman Spectral Uncertainty

 \subsection{Error bounds on approximating Koopman spectral properties}

 The data-driven approximation of Koopman spectral properties is fundamentally rooted in the approximation of the Koopman operator itself.
-Spurred by the evolution from Dynamic Mode Decomposition (DMD) by \cite{schmid2010dynamic} to Extended DMD (EDMD) by \cite{williams2015data}, and other variants like kernel EDMD as seen in \cite{williams2014kernel,klus2020kernel}, the study of this topic is undergoing a significant maturation, progressively shifting from exploratory algorithms to a comprehensive framework grounded in rigorous error analysis.
-Seminal work by \cite{korda2018linear} proved the convergence of EDMD to the true operator in the finite-data limit.
-Probabilistic bounds with convergence rates for i.i.d. and ergodic sampling, respectively, were established in \cite{philipp2023error}.
-Moving beyond the uniform bounds, the $L^\infty$ error bounds for kEDMD were derived in \cite{kohne2025error} by reformulating the problem through interpolation theory.
+Spurred by the evolution from Dynamic Mode Decomposition (DMD) \citep{schmid2010dynamic} to Extended DMD (EDMD) \citep{williams2015data} and kernel-based variants \citep{williams2014kernel,klus2020kernel}, this field has matured significantly, shifting from exploratory algorithms to comprehensive frameworks grounded in rigorous error analysis.
+Seminal work by \citep{korda2018linear} proved the convergence of EDMD to the true operator in the finite-data limit.
+Probabilistic bounds with convergence rates for i.i.d. and ergodic sampling, respectively, were established in \citep{philipp2023error}.
+More recently, $L^\infty$ error bounds \citep{kohne2025error} for kEDMD through interpolation theory.
 However, an accurate operator approximation does not guarantee accurate spectral properties, a challenge primarily attributed to spectral pollution.
-A critical development to address this challenge is Residual DMD (ResDMD) from \cite{colbrook2023residual, colbrook2024rigorous}.
-By approximating the resolvent operator, this method provides the framework with rigorous guarantees for computing the spectrum without spectral pollution, and offer a computable metric to evaluate the residual for each eigenpair.
-A key result, Theorem 4.1 in \cite{colbrook2024rigorous}, establishes that the computed eigenvalues converge to the true spectrum as the amount of data and the dictionary size increase.
+A critical development to address this challenge is Residual DMD (ResDMD) \citep{colbrook2024rigorous}.
+This method provides a framework for computing the spectrum free of spectral pollution and offers a computable metric to evaluate the residual of each eigenpair.
+A key result, Theorem 4.1 in \citep{colbrook2024rigorous}, establishes that the computed eigenvalues converge to the true spectrum as the amount of data and the dictionary size increase.